 Components of Employee Benefits

-Now that employee compensation is out of the way, let us take a quick look at employee benefits.
 Employee benefits can be monetary, non-monetary, or both.
 Employee benefits help in attracting and retaining the right talent in a company.
-These benefits can be paid time off, medical insurance, etc. Here are a few employee benefits:
+These benefits can be paid time off, medical insurances, etc.

 Paid Time Off